medinar/medinar/README.md

 With over ten years of experience building enterprise applications using the Java programming language.

-Over the past years, I have worked on numerous projects where I got exposure to the various stages of the Software Development Life Cycle, from requirements gathering, coding, testing up to production support.
+Over the past years, I have worked on numerous projects where I got exposure to the various stages of the Software Development, from requirements gathering, coding, testing up to production support.

 I'm passionate about technology and solving problems using it.